ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux SDK for RTX software development.
 Built with and for Vibe Coding.
 Sorry I cannot assist with vsproj but would love to hear of success.

+See how easy it is? https://github.com/ZacharyGeurts/AMOURANTHRTX/tree/PlasticBeach We can do far better without the constraints of 2 files. (main.cpp and main.hpp)

 Error of the day.
 I think main.cpp is on RTXHandler.cpp's toes which why the double window.
 I pulled a bunch of stuff out of main.cpp correctly but now have a buffer looking issue.
 Segfault on my end so I will upload main and fixes when I get further.